Isshin-ji Temple in Osaka

 Local guide in Osaka

 How about exploring the highlights and hidden gems of the fascinating metropolis Osaka with a local guide?
+The personalized tour by our partner GetYourGuide can take between 3 - 4 hours.
 For more details check out this page >

 History

-In 1185 Isshin-ji was founded by Honen (1133 - 1212), a Pure Land Buddhist and religious reformer.
-During Ieyasu Tokugawa's siege on Osaka Castle (1614 - 1615) the famous shogun took up residence on the temple grounds for his temporary headquarters.
-The temple was completely destroyed during World War 2.
-In 1957 the first building of the temple complex, called Nokotsudo, was rebuilt.
-The modern main gate is dating back to 1997.
+Isshin-ji was founded in 1185 by Honen (1133 – 1212), a Pure Land Buddhist monk and religious reformer.
+It was here that he practiced nissokan, a form of meditative visualization.
+During Tokugawa Ieyasu’s siege of Osaka Castle (1614–1615), the famous shogun established his temporary headquarters on the temple grounds.
+The temple was destroyed during World War II.
+In 1957, the first building of the new temple complex, called Nokotsudo, was reconstructed.
+The unique modern main gate was added in 1997.

 Location